beabfc/afkdisplay/README.md

 [AfkDisplayOptions]
 # Allows you to disable the /afk command to mark yourself or other players (only for operators) as AFK
 enableAfkCommand = true
-# [ENHANCEMENT] FIXME: Trying to add a config for the /afkdisplay command permissions, I will plan to add LP support.
+# [ENHANCEMENT] config for the /afkdisplay default command permissions, configurable with Luck Perms (afkdisplay) node
-afkDisplayCommandPermissions = "3"
+afkDisplayCommandPermissions = 3
 # This will be the value of the placeholder %player:afk% if a player is AFK, [ENHANCEMENT] option now accepts formatting nodes
 afkPlaceholder = "<i><gray>[AFK]<r>"
 # [ENHANCEMENT] a new placeholder %player:afkdisplayname% for backporting the entire %displayname% for use in other Mods, such as Styled Playerlist